 When looking at the server filters, you’ll see recommended locations for Netflix, Disney+, Hulu, Amazon Prime, YouTube TV.
 BBC iPlayer and even more, including other global streaming services.

-BBC iPlayer was somewhat problematic, however, and in our testing we simply couldn’t get access.
+BBC iPlayer was somewhat problematic, and in our testing we simply couldn’t get access.
 While this sort of thing is liable to change as IP addresses get updated, the support team did say there was no fix readily available.
 We did find this odd, as in-app there’s an iPlayer-specialized filter readily available for UK connections – but neither this nor other UK servers had any luck with the BBC

 How good is CyberGhost for torrenting?